 Although this section is applicable on both private and public limited companies alike.
 However, clause c of sub-section 3 is pertinent to note here which says that the section is not applicable on any loan/guarantee/security provided by a holding company to its wholly owned subsidiary.

-10. Section 188: As per the notification dated 5thJune, 2015, sub-section (1) of Section 188 do not apply to private companies.
+10. Section 188: As per the notification dated 5thJune, 2015, second proviso to sub-section (1) of Section 188 do not apply to private companies.
 Hence, once the company is converted into subsidiary of public company, it will have to comply with all the provisions with respect to Related Party Transactions.
 It also provides that for all transactions held between holding company and its wholly owned subsidiary, requirement of passing of the resolution is dispensed with.
 Hence, this provision will not be applicable on WOS of public or private company, but all other provisions have to be complied.
 On the other hand, for a subsidiary which is not WOS, every provision has to be complied.

 11. Section 197: This section is also applicable on public companies.
 It specifies the limits for ‘overall maximum managerial remuneration and managerial remuneration in case of absence or inadequacy of profits’.
 So, once the private company attains status of deemed public company, it will also have to follow the same criteria while paying managerial remuneration.
 Again, under sub-section 14, if a managing or whole-time director receives commission from holding or subsidiary company subject to disclosure in Board’s Report, then the director does not gets disqualified.